alexermolovich/alexermolovich/README.md

 ### <div align="center">
 I’m currently working as an undergraduate robotics researcher at MIDL in the **South Dakota School of Mines and Technology**, focusing on combining chemistry with laboratory automation.
-I’m currently working on Cross-GPU Rendering in OpenCL, a project focused on leveraging multiple GPUs for parallel rendering.

 <br/>